 Class action lawsuits involve more of an emphasis on holding business, manufacturers, and companies accountable for negligent actions that place their employees or consumers at risk.

-While class action lawsuits are generally associated with dangerous products, they can also involve cases of discrimination or unfair employment practices.
+While class action lawsuits are generally associated with dangerous products (see the talcum powder cancer MDL against J&J, the Truvada and Zantac lawsuits, or the dangerous booster seats lawsuits to name a few), they can also involve cases of discrimination or unfair employment practices.

 A class action lawsuit attempts to serve justice for those who mislead the public by intentionally withholding important information or warnings.
 Holding the defendants accountable by filing a class action lawsuit may ensure they never use such tactics again.